The Kill Team (2019 film): Plot

 Andrew Briggman is serving in the U.S. Army in Afghanistan in 2009.
 When Staff Sergeant Wallace is killed in an IED explosion during a raid on a village, Staff Sergeant Deeks replaces him as platoon leader and tells his men they'll find whoever was responsible for the deaths of 24 American soldiers.
 Briggman provides him with a list of IED attacks by date and location.
 Bravo Company captures a wounded man suspected of planting an IED on the road, and Briggman refuses Deeks' order to hurt him.
 The platoon embarks on a series of raids on civilian villages.
 On the first raid, Briggman hears a gunshot and finds a boy dead on the ground.
-The platoon claims he tried to attack them with a grenade but Briggman is skeptical and on return to base sends a message to his father about the killing.
+The platoon claims he tried to attack them with a grenade, but Briggman is skeptical and, on return to base, sends a message to his father about the killing.
 His father calls the Criminal Investigation Division (CID) to investigate Deeks for murder.
 Briggman is summoned to a tent with the rest of the platoon.
 Deeks assaults Marquez, accusing him of reporting the death to the CID.
-Marquez is hospitalized and Briggman asks his father to stop calling CID.
+Marquez is hospitalized, and Briggman asks his father to stop calling CID.

 On the second raid, Briggman's disillusionment grows when he witnesses Rayburn execute an unarmed man and plant an AK-47 on him.
 He again sends a message to his father detailing what he saw, then enters Deeks' office to locate a bag of enemy weapons.
-Deeks catches him and Briggman says the unarmed man didn't deserve to die.
+Deeks catches him, and Briggman says the unarmed man didn't deserve to die.
 Deeks believes the villagers are "co-operators" of the Jihadists and warns Briggman he's aware of his actions against him.
 Briggman phones his father and breaks down in tears while describing the dangerous position that he is in.

 On the third raid, the team is ambushed and captures an elderly civilian who remains silent.
 Deeks orders Rayburn and Briggman to execute the man and throws a grenade in front of him to make it appear he tried to attack them with it.
 Briggman, for the first time in his combat service, pulls the trigger and kills the man.

-The platoon celebrates the action back at base but Briggman is traumatized.
-Rayburn has been summoned by CID for questioning about the murders and Briggman learns he will be next.
+The platoon celebrates the action back at base, but Briggman is traumatized.
+Rayburn has been summoned by CID for questioning about the murders, and Briggman learns he will be next.
 Feeling guilty for his actions, Briggman contemplates committing suicide in Deeks' office but cannot bring himself to do it.
 Briggman and Deeks are questioned by the CID.
 Accompanied by his parents, Briggman is invited to tell everything he knows.

-The closing credits reveal that in 2010, five U.S. Army soldiers were charged for the murder of the civilians; Specialist Adam Winfield (depicted as Briggman in the film) plead guilty to involuntary manslaughter and was sentenced to three years.
-He gave testimony against Staff Sergeant Gibbs (called Deeks in the film) who was sentenced to life imprisonment.
+The closing credits reveal that in 2010, five U.S. Army soldiers were charged for the murder of the civilians; Specialist Adam Winfield (depicted as Briggman in the film) pleaded guilty to involuntary manslaughter and was sentenced to three years.
+He gave testimony against Staff Sergeant Gibbs (called Deeks in the film), who was sentenced to life imprisonment.